Heart Healthy Eating Guidelines for High Blood Cholesterol

 - Limit sugary drinks such as pop, fruit drinks, energy drinks, and sweetened tea or coffee drinks.

 - Be physically active every day.
 Aim for 150 minutes of activity per week.
-See Canada's Physical Activity Guide for more information.
+See Health Canada - Physical activity and your health for more information.

 2. Choose fat sources wisely.